Business (Common Entry) CR 021

 Business brings together a range of subjects including Management, Marketing, Accounting, Communications, and applications of Information Technology.
 The Business course aims to provide a broad education with many opportunities to specialise.
 The course is designed to be employment oriented giving graduates the core skills necessary to launch their career in their chosen disciplines.
 Business students will appreciate how businesses develop strategies, handle risk and take decisions in a variety of industry settings.
-Courses also provide the necessary skills for those seeking to set up their own enterprises.
+The course also provides the necessary skills for those seeking to set up their own enterprises.

 Students applying under CR 021 share a common Year 1 and Year 2, and then choose their preferred Degree at the end of Year 2.
 This gives students the opportunity to study business subjects before deciding on the stream they wish to follow.

 - Bachelor of Business (Level 7)

-This Business programme provides the knowledge and skills necessary to contribute effectively within a business and management setting and is designed to provide a solid foundation for success in a business career.
+This Business programme provides the knowledge and skills necessary to contribute effectively within a business and management setting and is designed to provide a solid foundation for success in a wide variety of business career options.